agaphetos/marvel-api/README.md

 We also used their recommendation to cache our data for 24 hours.
 See https://developer.marvel.com/documentation/attribution.

-`Auto Evict Policy` means that our data will reside on our `Cache Store` with indefinite amount of time based and automatically extends the most frequent data accessed.
+`Auto Evict Policy` means that our data will reside on our `Cache Store` with indefinite amount of time and automatically determines which should be retained based on the most frequent data accessed.
 While evicting the least accessed data.
+This was used for caching the `resource based` requests to `Marvel API` on `GET /characters/{characterId}`.

 This enables us to utilize the `RAM/Memory` of our `machine/server` efficiently. `Redis` automatically does this.

-This was also used for caching the `resource based` requests to `Marvel API` on `GET /characters/{characterId}`.

 ## Credits